Best Toys for Mudi

 Physical Exercise Recommendations for Mudi

 Physical activity for Mudi should reflect their high (60+ minutes daily) exercise needs and Medium (18-29 lbs) build.
 Daily exercise should include 60-90 minutes of species-appropriate physical activity divided into at least two sessions.
 For Mudi, effective exercise includes walks and play and structured play that elevates heart rate without causing overexertion.
-Watch for signs of fatigue: heavy breathing, slowing down, reluctance to continue, or lying down during activity.
+Signs your pet is tired: heavy breathing, slower pace, reluctance to continue, lying down during activity.
 Mudi dogs with versatile, intelligent, alert, courageous traits often enjoy varied exercise routines over repetitive ones.
 Adjust exercise intensity based on weather conditions, age, and health status.
 Young Mudi dogs need shorter, more frequent exercise bouts, while adults can handle longer sustained sessions.
 Senior Mudi benefit from gentle, low-impact activities that maintain mobility without stressing aging joints.

 Social Enrichment for Mudi